 En español | It’s the most a family can collect from Social Security, in the form of retirement, disability, spousal, children’s and survivor benefits, on the earnings record of one family member.
 We’ll call this person the breadwinner.

 If the breadwinner is drawing retirement benefits or is deceased, the family maximum is calculated from a formula that yields a figure between 150 percent and 188 percent of the breadwinner’s primary insurance amount — his or her monthly benefit if claimed at full retirement age.
-(That age is currently 66 and is gradually increasing to 67 over the next several years.)
+That age is currently 66 and 2 months and is gradually increasing to 67 over the next several years.

 For example, if your spouse and two kids are all getting benefits on your record and the family total (including your payment) exceeds the maximum by $1,200, their monthly payments are cut by $400 each.
 If the breadwinner is deceased, his or her benefit is no longer part of the equation, but if the sum of the survivor benefits exceeds the family limit, they are proportionally trimmed in the same fashion.